rodrigo-pena/amld2019-graph-workshop/README.md

 1. Create an environment with `conda create --name amld2019_graph_workshop`.
 1. Activate the environment with `conda activate amld2019_graph_workshop` (or `activate pygsp_tutorial_graphsip`, or `source activate amld2019_graph_workshop`).
-1. Within this environment, install packages by running `conda install -c conda-forge python=3.6 jupyterlab`, then `pip install -r requirements.txt`.
+1. Within this environment, install packages by running `conda install -c conda-forge python=3.6 jupyterlab geos proj4`, then `pip install -r requirements.txt`.

 Every time you want to work, do the following: